tjadams/Coding-Problems/dsalgo/README.md

 #### Advantages
 - Size is dynamic
 - Insert/delete in O(1) time
+- The type of data held in each node can be different because we can use Objects (we're not constrained to using primitive data types like we are in arrays.
+At least in Java that's how it is).

 #### Disadvantages
 - Accessing an element takes O(n) time because you have to loop through the head of the LL